slint-ui/slint/docs/langref.md

  * Define data structures and models and access them from programming languages.
  * Build highly customized user interfaces with the [builtin elements](builtin_elements.md) provided.

-SixtyFPS also comes with a catalog of high-level [widgets](widgets.md), that are written in the `.slint` language.
+Slint also comes with a catalog of high-level [widgets](widgets.md), that are written in the `.slint` language.

 ## `.slint` files